cancui/EMG-Signal-Processing-Library/README.md

 ```c
 void free_ECG(ECG *self);
 ```
 The destructor for the ECG struct.
-Takes an ECG struct as its argument
+Takes an ECG struct as its argument.

 -------------------------------------------
 ```c
 void initialize_ECG(ECG *self,
 					int data);
 ```
-- This function is automatically called every time get_BPM or get_BPM_r is called, for the first 3 seconds of operation.
-- This is necessary to initialize the BPM detection feature.
+This function is automatically called every time get_BPM or get_BPM_r is called, for the first 3 seconds of operation.
+This is necessary to initialize the BPM detection feature.
 It is not necessary for the user to call this function.

 -------------------------------------------
 ```c
 int get_BPM(ECG *self,
 			int data);
 ```
-- This function returns the BPM indicated by the ECG signal supplied to it.
+This function returns the BPM indicated by the ECG signal supplied to it.

 - self
 	* A pointer to the ECG struct